debjitbis08/webhome/src/content/post/interviewing-developers.md

 title: What Years of Interviewing Developers Taught Me
 description: Lessons learned over years of interviewing developers, from early mistakes to a refined, empathetic, and practical approach that focuses on learning ability, real-world problem solving, and team fit.
 publishDate: 10 Aug 2025
+updatedDate: 11 Aug 2025
 tags: ["hiring", "interviews", "developers", "team"]
 ---

+The last person I hired was rejected by the earlier panel, they couldn't write basic programs.
+We still brought them on for a frontend role.
+It didn't work out in that position, but instead of letting them go, we found a different role where they could contribute.
+It was a gamble I was willing to take.
+I believed in them and gave them all the support I could, and I’m happy to say that today, a few years later, they’re doing really well, even learning programming in their own way.

+A few years ago, I never would have hired them.
+Back then, my interviews were heavily weighted toward knowledge and skills.
+Now, I see the most important ability is the capacity to learn.
+This person had one standout strength: they could take a problem, dive deep, and learn whatever was needed to solve it.
+For me, that’s non-negotiable, and in some cases, like this one, it’s also sufficient.

+This decision wasn't luck, and it wasn't a sudden change in my thinking.
+It was the outcome of years of learning, experimenting, and refining how I interview.
+Along the way, I made mistakes, adjusted, and slowly arrived at a style that works for me, my team, and the candidates.

+Here are the principles that now guide me whenever I interview a developer.

 ## Part 1: The Principles